 - For long exposure shooting, specific exposure times longer than 30 seconds can be set for more accurate results.
 Configured in the custom settings menu, and usable in the M mode, selectable times are available from 60 sec up to 900 sec.

-- Reducing post-production times, there are 20 unique Creative Picture Controls, which can be previewed in real time, and used with both photos and videos, to adjust the look and feel of imagery.
+- To reduce post-production times, there are 20 unique Creative Picture Controls, which can be previewed in real time, and used with both photos and videos, to adjust the look and feel of imagery.

 - Multiple exposures can be made in the traditional sense, of sequentially shooting consecutive frames over one another, or can be made using any photo previously shot with the camera via the Retouch menu.